arashardakani/arashardakani.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://slice.eecs.berkeley.edu/'>UC Berkeley</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: arash.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Slice Lab, Soda Hall, Berkeley, CA</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am currently an EECS postdoc at UC Berkeley, advised by Prof. John Wawrzynek.
+I am also affiliated with Berkeley Institue of Data Scienece (BIDS).
+Prior to joing UC Berkeley, I was a senior researcher at Noah's Ark Research Lab of Huawei Technologies in Montreal, Canada.
+I recieved my PhD in electrical and computer engineering from McGill University and my master in electrical engineering from Sharif University of Technology.

+My research interests are diverse and include scientific methods for efficient neural computing, memory management in inference and training of large AI models, stochastic computing, edge computing, hardware accelerators, and applications of machine learning for digital hardware design.

+If you find my research interesting, please feel free to contact me at <arash.ardakani@berkeley.edu> for a possible collaboration.